LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * Our main communication channel is our [Library Carpentry Topicbox Group](https://carpentries.topicbox.com/groups/discuss-library-carpentry).
 Sign up to stay in touch via email.

 * You can also chat with community members in our [Gitter chatroom](https://gitter.im/LibraryCarpentry/Lobby).
 Join with your GitHub username or Twitter handle.
+You can also join The Carpentries [#libraries Slack channel](https://swc-slack-invite.herokuapp.com).

 * If you are new to the community and have questions, reach out to community members via the channels above and/or the Library Carpentry Community and Development Director, [Chris Erdmann](mailto:chris@carpentries.org).